coltonmack/4180-Room-Security-System/README.md

 file_put_contents('./ajax_info.txt', $img_name);
 ?>
 ```
-I was the able to make another function the polled every so often (we decided on 2 seconds).
-This function would check a text file, and if it had been updated, would load the new image on the webpage.
+We were able to make another function that polled every so often (we decided on 2 seconds).
+This function would make an AJAX request to load one of the text files from above, and if it had been updated, display the new image on the webpage.
 Great!
 We are able to control the camera from our webpage.

 ### Ultrasonic Sensor:
 The next I/O device we tackled was the ultrasonic sensor.
 This ultrasonic sensor uses pulses to determine how far away an object is in front of it.
-To use the ultrasonic on the Pi, we needed to write (and find some help online) code that would properly control these pulses to get accurate reads.
-Our code to control the ultrasonic sensor was written in C, and it made use of the pigpio C library, with the functions gpioSetAlertFunc and gpioSetTimerFunc.
-After enough trial and error, we were able to get accurate outputs and use these to determine if an object came into range of the sensor.
+To use the ultrasonic on the Pi, we needed to write (using some help from online) code that would properly control these pulses to get accurate reads.
+Our code to control the ultrasonic sensor was written in C, and it made use of the pigpio C library functions including gpioWrite, gpioSetAlertFunc, and gpioSetTimerFunc.
+After enough trial and error, we were able to get accurate outputs from the sensor, and we could use these to determine if an object came into its range.
 ```
 #include <stdio.h>
 #include <stdlib.h>